🍃 Leaflet Map Library #

 , the map would not load.
 If the map was going to appear far down the page, you might opt for client:visible

 instead.
-In that case, Astro will instruct the browser only to load it when the user is about to
+In that case, Astro will instruct the browser only to load it when the user is about to scroll it into view.

 The map coordinates are set in line 7

-to a location near you.
+.
+Feel free to change these to a location near you.
 To get coordinates, go to OpenStreetMap and search for your preferred location.
-Then right-click on the map (above your preferred location)
+Then right-click on the map (above your preferred location) and choose Show Address.
+You should now see the latitude and longitude in the left pane.

 💅🏽 Finishing Off: Astro JS Location Map #